 Lithography refers to a lithograph print that is made from an image which has been applied to a flat surface.
-Lithography is a method of printing based on the principle that oil and water do not mix.
+It is a method of printing based on the principle that oil and water do not mix.
 Printing is done from a stone (lithographic limestone) or a metal plate with a grained surface; using oil based inks.
 The artist works on a separate stone or plate for each colour.
-Traditionally this flat surface was a specially prepared limestone, but today grained aluminium-printing plates and the original stones are used.
+Traditionally this flat surface was a specially prepared limestone, but today grained aluminium printing plates and the original stones are used.
 An image is drawn, painted or photographically applied the stone or plate using a greasy medium.
 The image will repel water and accept ink.
-Lithographic inks are oil based and should be light fast.
+The inks are oil based and should be light fast.

 The plate is placed on a special press and is then rolled up with either leather or rubber rollers.
 Paper is then placed on the print and is run through the press by hand.
 Like many other printing processes one colour at a time is printed.
 Usually one colour is printed per day.
 So a print that is built up of ten colours would take the master printer ten days to print.

 Lithography is a very versatile printing technique and artists can get the medium to suit the needs of their particular style.
 It can be subtle with many layers of washes or it can look like a pencil drawing with strong lines that pick up the texture of the drawing tool and the "tooth" of the plate.
 It can have large areas of flat colour or else areas can be "scratched" into.
 With a skilled master printer to guide the artist almost any effect is possible.
 The chemicals used in processing are relatively harmless and pose no threat to the artist.